MicrosoftDocs/customer-insights/topics/explore-data.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

-Product Insights makes it easy to see the data coming in from your products in real-time.
-You can see all your signals and their properties, and then drill down to a specific signal to see the data as it arrives in real-time.
-To further investigate the signal, click on **Explore**.
-Explore your data to slice, dice, and group the data to derive insights.
-Once you have the view you want, publish to a dashboard and share the insights with your team.
+Product Insights makes it easy to see and understand the data coming in from your products in real-time.

+Get an overview of all your signals and their properties in your project's **Signals** tab, and then drill down to a specific signal to observe the data as it arrives.

+To further investigate a signal, select **Explore** from the signal's **Overview** page.
+Here you can slice, dice, and group your data to derive insights.
+Views created in this way can be published to a dashboard and shared with your team.

 View this video to learn how to explore your data.